bfanselow/Python-Tutorials/Exceptions/README.md

 ```

 ---
 If some code path must broadly catch all exceptions then it should log the exception (with timestamp and stack-track) and either:
-  2) Re-raise the same exception to be handled by calling code
+  * Re-raise the same exception to be handled by calling code
-  3) Raise a different exception (instead of the original) to be handled by calling code
+  * Raise a different exception (instead of the original) to be handled by calling code

 ### 2) Re-raise same exception
-Use this approach if you want to provide some local handling (such as logging), but also want the calling function to perform additonal handling.
+Use this approach if you want to provide some local handling (such as logging), but also want the higher-level code to perform some additonal handling.
 ```
 try:
     do_something()